 With rapid changes occurring in part due to the pandemic, agile allows us and our clients to be nimble.
 We hope that this mindset is instilled with every member of the team and every one of our clients.
 We want to support growth and innovation!

-Rob is so passionate about the agile mindset, he even applies it in his own home, and has done since he first saw how powerful it could be years ago.
+Rob is so passionate about the agile mindset, he even applies it in his own home.

 Rob was first introduced to the agile mindset when he was working with corporate teams that were undergoing a restructure.
-It was, as you would expect, a huge challenge.
-When projects run for months, if they are not iterative and adaptive it poses a huge risk to everyone involved.
-If the project is blocked or undermined it has the potential to waste time and resources!
-With agile this is prevented, as we work on smaller tasks within the larger project together – little and often.
+When projects run for months, if they are not iterative and adaptive, it poses a huge risk to everyone involved.

 Rob observed how agile seems misunderstood, that many see it as a process as opposed to a mindset.
-Any risk can be mitigated through being agile, no matter how big and small the project or the business it works within.
+Any risk can be mitigated through being agile, no matter how big or small the project.

-As designers we ideally want to be working 2-3 Sprint Cycles prior to PI Planning to get a head start on research and discovery initiatives.
+As designers, we ideally want to be working 2-3 Sprint Cycles prior to PI Planning to get a head start on research and discovery initiatives.
 We then come together with the team charged with quarterly delivery and work in parallel to support them.
-At this stage Exo Digital is focused on empowerment of the delivery team to participate in planning, so as a team we can identify the data behind the problem and work out a plan to create a solution.

 After a couple of sprints, and running retros to look back on how the sprint runs, you will be able to see what has been working, what hasn’t, and very quickly see results.